dvanmosselbeen/dvm-docs/Programming/gonzui.md

 We now need to import some stuff we want.
 Usually we import the different directories that contains the different files of the project.
 Maybe some time we only want to import some specific files.

-I don't know why at this stage why i need to provide the database path.
-We only need to specify it the first time we use the 'gonzui-import'.
+I don't know why at this stage why I need to provide the database path.
+We only need to specify it the first time we use the `gonzui-import`.

     gonzui-import /home/david/python/abuse_reporter/ \
       -d /home/david/.gonzui/var/spool/gonzui/gonzui.db

-Note: The path /home/david/python/abuse_reporter/ contains some python files.
+Note: The path `/home/david/python/abuse_reporter/` contains some python files.
 The is to split the long line into two little lines.

     gonzui-import /home/david/python/abuse_reporter/

-Importing from a svn repo:
+Importing from a `svn` repo:

     gonzui-import --svn file:///home/david/svn_files/pyguicms/ trunk

-While experimenting with 'gonzui', you probably want to import some stuff then remove it again, playing a bit with the new toy.
-Let's write a little script to import the diferent paths/files.
+While experimenting with `gonzui`, you probably want to import some stuff then remove it again, playing a bit with the new toy.
+Let's write a little script to import the different paths/files.
 Take for example: We fill a file that contain all the directories or files we want to import.
 Let's make a little script that will automate the import procedure:

 ```python
 #!/usr/bin/env python